skywinston/microservice-memories/EXPRESS_API.md

 Here is a detailed guide on how to proceed.

+## Objectives

+By the end of this exercise you should be able to:

+- Describe the process of deploying a database-backed Node app to Cloud Foundry
+- Demonstrate a calm and focused demeanor in the face of a highly complex task

 ## Users can see API documentation for the API

 - Create an express app (it doesn't matter what templating language because you won't use it)